Prism194/-------/README.md

 3. @app.route('/all_products')
 - The product information stored in the products is stored in the list in the form of a dictionary and displayed in the latest order.
-- Use the PageNation function.
+- Used the PageNation function.

 4. @app.route('/product/<int:product_id>')
 - Receive product_id to display detailed pages for a particular product.

 5. @app.route('/manage')
 - The product information stored in the products database is stored in the list in the form of a dictionary and displayed in the latest order.
-- Use the PageNation function.
+- Used the PageNation function.

 6. @app.route('/add', methods=['GET', 'POST'])
 - GET : Displays the add.html file.